iNavFlight/inav/docs/Settings.md

 ### vtx_frequency_group

 VTx Frequency group to use.
+This is used by IRC Tramp frequency tables and also by the OSD Estimated Fresnel Altitude element.
 Frequency groups: FREQUENCYGROUP_5G8: 5.8GHz, FREQUENCYGROUP_2G4: 2.4GHz, FREQUENCYGROUP_1G3: 1.3GHz.

 | Default | Min | Max |
 | --- | --- | --- |